 Feet = Inches / 12

 This formula states that the number of feet is obtained by dividing the number of inches by 12.
-This is because there are 12 inches in every foot.
-For example, if you have 24 inches, you would divide 24 by 12 to get 2 feet.
+And this is because there are 12 inches in every foot.
+Here's one way to look at it: if you have 24 inches, you would divide 24 by 12 to get 2 feet.

 Now, let’s apply this formula to our specific question: "60 inches is how many feet?"